AJ-30/Tract-RLFormer/README.md

 # Tract-RLFormer

-A GPT and RL Paradigm for tracking white matter fiber
+A GPT and RL Paradigm for reconstruction white matter fiber tracts.